 Harvard Law School is composed of many unique departments, each acting as its own small business unit.
 It’s important for the director of each department to own their content, and their content creators expected a clear division between departments.
 We built a unique content strategy and permission-based solution that gives departments the ability to both create and own content, so it’s clustered in a way that’s easy for creators to locate and share with the rest of the organization where appropriate.
 This resulted in a digital strategy that maps directly to the org’s structure.

 A design-forward website gives Harvard the ability to weave a compelling narrative around the university’s community, academics, and research.

 Boise State University

-A bold, accessible new platform supports Boise State’s 100+ sites and injects the university’s Bronco energy into its online presence.
+A bold, accessible new platform supports Boise State’s 100+ sites and injects the university’s Bronco energy into their online presence.

 Donald Bren School of Information and Computer Sciences at UC Irvine